PauloSTDev/basic_dart2/README.md

 ### Compound Assignment Operators
 Combine an operation with an assignment, always are combined with an assignment operator and arithmetic operator or relational operator.

+### Logical Operators
+You can invert or combine boolean expressions using the logical operators !
+Invert values

+|| Logical OR

+&& Logical AND

+### Bitwise and Shift Operators
+Used to manipulate the individual bits of numbers in Dart

+& AND

+| OR

+^ XOR

+<< Left Shift

+e >> Right Shift

+### Conditional Expression Operators